www.rockingscots.co.uk

 Edinburgh bands.
 The big Glasgow bands - Beatstalkers and Poets, for example

-- hardly every came across.
-The hostility which sadly and stupidly existed
+- hardly every came across.of The hostility which sadly and stupidly existed